gyf304/zpusim/README.md

     -V, --version          Print version and exit
     -f, --filename=STRING  Binary file to execute
     -m, --mem=LONG         Memory size in bytes, if less than practical will use default value
     -s, --stack=LONG       How deep should zpusim print stack.
     -c, --cycles=LONG      How many cycles should zpusim execute.
+If this is not set stepping will be enabled.
     -p, --peek=LONGLONG    A memory address zpusim checks for each cycle.
 Common value is 0x8000.
     -S, --silent           Suppresses all output.
 Useful for profiling.
 Ignored if cycles not set.  (default=off)

 # Building
 ## Required Tools
  - C compiler